xnodeoncode/i45-jslogger/README.md

 ## Using a Custom Logger (Client)

-i45-jslogger accepts additional clients as long as the required methods are implemented.
+i45-jslogger accepts additional clients, such as a file system logger, as long as the required methods are implemented.

 Required methods: